SCU-CSEN346/Chain-of-Exemplar/README.md

 This README contains two workflows:

 - Section 3: Quickstart inference (sanity check only)
-- Section 5-6: FULL Chain-of-Exemplar pipeline (used for reproduction)
+- Sections 5–6: FULL Chain-of-Exemplar pipeline (used for reproduction)

-If your goal is to reproduce the paper, go directly to Section 7.
+If your goal is to reproduce the paper, go directly to Section 5.

 ## Repository Structure